 Things for Couples to do in London

 London is one of the romance capitals of the world, and you’ll never struggle for ideas to enjoy and explore with your special someone!
-Whether it’s a romantic walk in the daytime, or drinks in the night time, we’ve lovingly put together this list of things to do.
+From a romantic walk in the daytime, or drinks in the night time, we’ve lovingly put together this list of fun, romantic things to do in London.
+Discover places to take your girlfriend in London or fun things to do with your boyfriend during your visit.
 You’re welcome!

 There’s plenty of obvious London attractions that should definitely feature in your weekend plans.
-But once you’ve explored the likes of Buckingham Palace, the London Eye, and Big Ben, why not plan an activity that's a little unexpected?
+But once you’ve explored the likes of Buckingham Palace, the London Eye, and the Tower of London, we’ve got lots of ideas for fun days out in London for couples which are a little more unexpected.

 1. Thames Rockets

-Looking for an adrenaline-filled activity to kick-start the weekend?
+Looking for adrenaline-filled couple activities in London to kick-start the weekend?
 Take an exhilarating ride on the Thames on London’s popular speedboat experience.
 Hold on tight (to each other!) as you soar past attractions such as Tower Bridge and the O2 and dash past the Docklands.

 2. Deer spotting in Richmond Park

-While Richmond Park is a little further from the city centre, it’s perfect for a romantic afternoon stroll.
+If you’re looking for cheap romantic things to do in London, you can’t go wrong with a walk in the park.
+While Richmond Park is a little further from the city centre in south London, it’s perfect for a romantic afternoon stroll.
 It’s famous for its wild deer, and these magnificent creatures roam freely for all to see.
 Richmond Park has a calmness about it that is truly beautiful and well worth a visit.

 3. Relax with a Spa Afternoon

-Escape the stresses of everyday life and retreat to one of the many London hotels that offer luxury spa packages.
+Escape the stresses of everyday life and retreat to one of the many hotels that offer luxury spa packages for the ultimate romantic day in London.
 There’s plenty of places to choose from; The Mayfair Hotel, Corinthia London, and The Berkeley all have very good reviews.

 4. A Romantic Walk in Kew Gardens

+Looking for romantic places to visit in London?
 Walk hand in hand through the beautiful Kew Gardens.
 Admire the colourful and unique landscape which is blooming with diverse plants and flowers all year round.
-A place of tranquillity, Kew Gardens offers the perfect place for a relaxed Valentine's date.
+A place of tranquillity, Kew Gardens offers the perfect place for a relaxed date.

 5. A Delightful Afternoon Tea